 Next, you’ll want to organize your infrastructure for success.
 Any AI solution you choose should complement the systems and processes you already leverage.

 For enterprise AI, security must be the highest priority.
 Not only will this help to safeguard your business investment, but it will also ensure the protection of your users’ privacy.

 In terms of the entire lifecycle, you will need to integrate security from start to finish.
 The devices that run new AI technologies must adapt to the evolving landscape of cyberthreats.
-Look for solutions with incorporated and enterprise-level security.
-Further, it needs to be baked in from the cloud infrastructure through the neural network processing system.
+Look for solutions that have incorporated enterprise-level security.
+Further, it needs to be baked-in from the cloud infrastructure through the neural network processing system.

 How might artificial intelligence help?
 So often with data breaches it’s not the management of the identity that is the cause, but the transfer of credentials to an unknown party.
 While least privilege access control does afford some protection, there are clearly shortfalls.
 Identity management and access control have always been two sides of the same coin, but in the future, AI will be the glue to bind them together to much greater effect.

 Many times, user error is the culprit in expensive data breaches.
 Credentials can easily be transferred to a threat actor through a simple phishing email.
 With access control, you can expect a certain degree of security.
 With the addition of AI, identity management and access control can work together more seamlessly.

 And, even with biometric passwords on the rise, AI can already identify users via sound and sight.
 For example, your banking institution may already use voice recognition to ensure it is you.
 Going deeper, AI can learn when and how to grant access and execute as needed.
 If you thought biometric passwords were the final frontier, think again.